AdobeDocs/analytics-platform.en/help/getting-started/cja-faq.md

 In some cases, you may notice that the total number of events ingested by your connection is different than the number of rows in the dataset in [!UICONTROL Adobe Experience Platform].
 In this example, the dataset "B2B Impression" has 7650 rows, but the dataset contains 3830 rows in [!UICONTROL Adobe Experience Platform].
 There are several reasons why discrepancies can happen, and the following steps can be taken to diagnose:

-1. Break down this dimension by **[!UICONTROL Platform Dataset ID]** and you will notice two datasets with same size but different **[!UICONTROL Platform Dataset IDs]**.
+1. Break down this dimension by **[!UICONTROL Platform Dataset ID]** and you will notice two datasets with the same size but different **[!UICONTROL Platform Dataset IDs]**.
 Each dataset has 3825 records.
 That means [!UICONTROL Customer Journey Analytics] ignored 5 records due to missing person IDs or missing timestamps:

     ![breakdown](assets/data-size2.png)

-2. In addition, if we check in [!UICONTROL Adobe Experience Platform], there is no dataset with Id "5f21c12b732044194bffc1d0", hence someone deleted this particular dataset from [!UICONTROL Adobe Experience Platform] when the initial connection was being created.
-Later it got added to Customer Journey Analytics again, but a different [!UICONTROL Platform Dataset ID] was generated by [!UICONTROL Adobe Experience Platform].
+2. In addition, if we check in [!UICONTROL Adobe Experience Platform], there is no dataset with Id "5f21c12b732044194bffc1d0", hence someone deleted this particular dataset from [!UICONTROL Adobe Experience Platform] when the initial connection was created.
+Later, it got added to Customer Journey Analytics again, but a different [!UICONTROL Platform Dataset ID] was generated by [!UICONTROL Adobe Experience Platform].

 Read more about the [implications of dataset and connection deletion](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-overview/cja-faq.html#implications-of-deleting-data-components) in [!UICONTROL Customer Journey Analytics] and [!UICONTROL Adobe Experience Platform].